Jalalhejazi/kubernetes-on-azure/README.md

 ## step: 01

-- In first step we need to define environment in Azure Dev Ops for each cluster.
 - Go to Pipeline->Environment->Create Environment Type the name of the environment, provide description and choose Kubernetes as a resource and click Next.
    - Create Environment for "development"
    - Create Environment for "test"